roipoussiere/awesome-cadquery/README.md

 * [CQ-editor](https://github.com/CadQuery/CQ-editor) - CadQuery GUI editor based on PyQT supports Linux, Windows and Mac. [![Build status](https://ci.appveyor.com/api/projects/status/g98rs7la393mgy91/branch/master?svg=true)](https://ci.appveyor.com/project/adam-urbanczyk/cq-editor/branch/master)
 * [Jupyter-CadQuery](https://github.com/bernhard-42/jupyter-cadquery) - View CadQuery objects in JupyterLab or in a standalone viewer for any IDE.
-* [VSCode CadQuery Extension](https://github.com/roipoussiere/cadquery-vscode) - Build parametric 2D/3D CAD models in VSCode with the CadQuery library.
+* [CadQuery Server](https://github.com/roipoussiere/cadquery-server) - A web server used to render CadQuery objects with realtime update and option to export in html.
 * [CQ-CAM](https://github.com/voneiden/cq-cam) - CQ-CAM aims to become a free, parametric CAM solution for 3-axis CNC mills closely integrating with CadQuery.
 Works from within CQ-editor.
 * [freecad-cadquery2-workbench](https://github.com/jpmlt/freecad-cadquery2-workbench) - This is a FreeCAD Workbench to render CadQuery 2.x script in FreeCAD.
 Based on the original workbench that is only compatible with CadQuery 1.x.
 * [cadquery-gui](https://github.com/jmwright/cadquery-gui) - A semi-maintained Electron-based CAD GUI built for CadQuery 1.x and 2.x.